SlimeVR/SlimeVR-Docs-Site/server-setup/configuring-trackers.md

 Please note that this only affects the virtual trackers in Steam and not your SlimeVR trackers.
 If you only have Waist and Legs ticked, they will still be accessing up to an 8 IMU setup (waist, chest, upper legs, lower legs and feet).
 At the moment, VRChat supports 11 virtual trackers, including headset and controllers.

-### SteamVR Trackers to Enable Depending on Your Set
+### SteamVR Trackers to Enable Depending on Your Set {#steamvr-trackers-to-enable-depending-on-your-set}

 - 5+0: waist and feet.
 - 5+1: *chest*, waist and feet.